Skip to main content

 Connection Details

-2. In the service detail page under the Peek access details button
+You'll find PostgreSQL connection details in the service detail page under the Peek access details button (shows hostname, port, user, password, and connection string).

 Connection Parameters

-Hostname/IPService hostnamePublic IP address
+HostnameService hostnamePublic IP addresshostname

-UserIdentical to the service hostnameSame as internal
+UserIdentical to hostnameSame as internaluser

 Warning